Covington puts its heart on display for urban living tour

 Sunday, April 30, Various locations, Covington

-Urban living and architecture enthusiasts will get a taste of urban living during the Beyond the Curb Urban Living Tour.
+Architecture enthusiasts will get a taste of city life during the Beyond the Curb Urban Living Tour.

 The self-guided tour will feature a mix of historic homes, luxury condos and modern apartments in the heart of Covington.